onflow/flow/docs/content/flow-port/faq.md

   7. I am clicking 'submit' to execute a transaction, but nothing is happening.
 How can I unblock myself?

        - a.)
-Please disable any pop-up blockers you have and refresh the page.
+Please disable any pop-up blockers and ad blockers you have and refresh the page.
 If you are still experiencing issues, please reach out via [Discord](https://discord.gg/4yGnMzkZxr) in the appropriate channel.